Shea-Fyffe/trg-webisite/content/authors/eschein/_index.md

 superuser: no
 ---

-Recently, our beloved memeber Edgar Schein has passed.
+Recently, our beloved member Edgar Schein has passed.
 Please see his obituary [here](https://news.mit.edu/2023/remembering-professor-emeritus-edgar-schein-0303).

 ---